izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 author: Pavel Zak
 categories: development
 tags:	swiftUI shape animation animatableData animatablePair animatableVector path morphing transition
-cover:  "/assets/posts/07_cover.jpg"
+cover:  "/assets/posts/09_cover.jpg"
 ---

 Hello and welcome to another blog post about [SwiftUI] animations.
-In the [previous post] dedicated mainly to `AnimatableData`, we have constructed `animatableVector` that allowed us to create animatable charts.
-Today we will utilize the same animatableVector for the shape morphing.
+In the [previous post] dedicated mainly to `AnimatableData`, we have constructed `AnimatableVector` that allowed us to create animatable charts.
+Today we will utilize the same class for morphing shapes.

 ## Shape representation